Chattahoochee National Forest: Canada Creek Falls, Ontario Falls, and Alberta Falls, Suches, Georgia

 Folks who reside in the north Georgia Mountains are familiar with Woody Lake, a picturesque pond next to Route 60 in the community of Suches.
 What many of the locals are not familiar with, however, is that the stream that drains Woody Lake drops over four notable waterfalls and through a scenic gorge on its way to the Toccoa River.
 Three of the waterfalls can be accessed from a trailhead at the end of East Canada Creek Road, at a place where shrinking fields and old silos illustrate that a farm once prospered here.
 While no official trail leads to any of the waterfalls, getting to them presents only a minor navigational challenge along a series of forest roads and narrow paths worn by fellow hikers.
 This hike occurred on Saturday, January 21st, 2017.
-My plan was first to hike from the end of East Canada Creek Road downstream along Canada Creek to Second Falls and Big Falls.
-Then, I would retrace my steps and follow the creek upstream to Third Falls.
-I would save the hike to Fourth Falls for another day, as that waterfall is most easily reached from a different trailhead.
+My plan was first to hike from the end of East Canada Creek Road downstream along Canada Creek to Ontario Falls and Canada Creek Falls.
+Then, I would retrace my steps and follow the creek upstream to Alberta Falls.
+I would save the hike to Yukon Falls for another day.

 Pigeon-Crockford Mountain Wildlife Management Area: Blue Hole Trail to Ellison's Cave and Estelle Mines Loop, LaFayette, Georgia